Physical Adversarial Attack meets Computer Vision: A Decade Survey: Preliminaries

-In addition, taking into consideration the adversarial goals, adversarial attacks can be divided into the following two categories: \begin{itemize} \item \textbf{Targeted Attacks:} Targeted attacks aim to mislead DNNs-based models to the specified labels.
-For example, the attack recognizes the face of a state official as that of a specified criminal.
-The specified category labels make it more challenging to achieve targeted attacks with high success rates and considerable stealthiness and robustness.
+{\textbf{Targeted Attacks.}} Targeted attacks aim to mislead DNN-based models to specified labels, e.g., misidentifying a cat image as that of a dog.
+The specified labels make targeted attacks more challenging to achieve with high success rates.

-\item \textbf{Untargeted Attacks:} The untargeted attacks mislead DNNs-based models to any wrong label.
-For example, in AI surveillance systems, attackers evade detection by wearing clothes with specific patterns.
-To synthesize more effective samples, untargeted attacks only need to reduce the confidence of the neural network as much as possible. \end{itemize}
+{\textbf{Untargeted Attacks.}} The untargeted attacks mislead DNNs-based models to any wrong label.
+Designing an effective untargeted attack only requires making the model's predictions incorrect, without necessarily concerning what the incorrect predictions are.